Milad/NoScript/README.md

 Participate
 ===========

-If you are a developer, please feel free to help supporting more browsers.
+If you are a developer, please feel free to help supporting & testing more browsers.
+Also, if you think you can make this better looking, then be my guest.

-Also, you can help testing!
 I tested the browsers I have.
 If you have older versions, please test them and update the minimum supported versions.